 How a CPG brand upped their lower-funnel game on Amazon Ads

-While static ads are strong drivers of awareness metrics, this creative type lacks the benefit of Responsive e-commerce Creatives’ machine learning capabilities, which allow for strong down-funnel performance.1 Responsive e-commerce Creatives auto-optimise to pick the best-performing creative variation (Shop now, Add to Basket, Voucher) and product to render within the ad unit.
-Responsive e-commerce Creatives are customisable, in that they can include either a custom image, or a logo and tailored headline.
-Auto-generated Responsive e-commerce Creatives pull the product name, pricing and product image directly from the detail page on Amazon.
+While static ads are strong drivers of awareness metrics, this creative type lacks the benefit of Responsive e-commerce Creatives’ machine learning capabilities, which allow for strong down-funnel performance.1 Responsive e-commerce Creatives auto-optimize to pick the best-performing creative variation (Shop now, Add to cart, Coupon) and product to render within the ad unit.
+Responsive e-commerce Creatives are customizable, in that they can include either a custom image, or a logo and tailored headline.
+Auto-generated Responsive e-commerce Creatives pull the product name, pricing, and product image directly from the detail page on Amazon.

 By incorporating Amazon Ads’ e-commerce display creatives, this parent CPG brand also unlocked additional efficiencies.
 Responsive e-commerce Creative ads allow for up to 20 associated products to rotate in the ad unit, and will automatically “hide” products that are out of stock. e-commerce display creatives will also pull in any active deals into the dynamic portion of the ad, reducing creative production lift required to include copy into the static creatives.

-Given the many valuable facets of e-commerce display creatives, the brand decided to test this ad format in their campaign strategy to optimise display campaigns on Amazon across EU locales.
+Given the many valuable facets of e-commerce display creatives, the brand decided to test this ad format in their campaign strategy to optimize display campaigns on Amazon across EU locales.